SharePoint/sp-dev-docs/docs/solution-guidance/Use-composed-looks-to-brand-SharePoint-sites.md

     > [!NOTE]
     > Save the file with a new file name (for example, custom_font.spfont).

 The following table maps page elements to fonts as they're defined in the .spfont file.

+**Table 3.
+Mapping of page elements to fonts**

 |**Element**|**Font**|**Code**|
 |:-----|:-----|:-----|